-Article 18.
-Miscellaneous
+Article 18 Miscellaneous

-- 18.1.
-The referees are obliged to wear the shirt(s), jackets provided by the Company.
-Unless otherwise specified, black trousers and shoes are to be worn. - 18.2.
-The logo(s) designated by the Company must be worn on all shirts and jackets. - 18.3.
-All referees must conduct the games in the prescribed manner and in keeping with the agreed philosophy of the Officiating Department in order to maintain consistency. - 18.4.
-Each game is important.
+- 18.1 For the purposes of efficient communication all officials are required to obtain an email address and access to the internet for nominations, correspondence, and information from the Company. - All referees must conduct the games in the prescribed manner and in keeping with the agreed philosophy of the Officiating Director in order to maintain consistency. - 18.3 Each game is important.
 Each team and audience deserves the best officiating possible.
-At no time should a referee demonstrate a lack of intensity or professionalism. - 18.5.
-In case of a nomination for a game being revoked, the official will not be entitled to any economic compensation or reimbursement. - 18.6.
-Consistency of approach is essential.
+At no time should a referee demonstrate a lack of intensity or professionalism. - In case of a nomination for a game being revoked, the official will not be entitled to any economic compensation or reimbursement. - 18.5 Consistency of approach is essential.
 Demand and receive respect from participants and club executives.
 This must be maintained throughout the game.
 Do not penalise poor behaviour at the end of the game if you have allowed it during its course.
 Be firm, but fair.
 Do not permit rough play, especially away from the ball.
 It is important that those who rely solely upon physical strength do not disadvantage skilful players.